Rose Hill, Manhattan: Structures in Rose Hill

 The Baruch College and School of Visual Arts campuses and the New York University College of Dentistry and Rose Hill Montessori Preschool are all located in Rose Hill.
+The CURE.Innovation Campus, a life sciences tech incubator receiving financial support from New York State, is located at 345 Park Avenue South in Rose Hill.

 The community has several single room occupancy supportive housing ventures.
 One such venture is Friends House in Rosehill, a Quaker venture that, in effect, recovered the neighborhood's old name; another is the Prince George Hotel, sponsored by Common Ground.

 Madison Square

 Madison Square anchors the neighborhood's southwest corner, bounded by 23rd Street, 26th Street, Fifth Avenue, and Madison Avenue.
 The original Madison Square Garden at Madison Square was located at the corner of Madison Avenue and 26th Street, and stood at the site from 1879 to 1890.
 The second Madison Square Garden, located at the same site, was designed by Stanford White, who would later be killed at the Garden's rooftop restaurant.
 This second incarnation of Madison Square Garden stood at 26th Street from 1890 to 1925, when the Garden was relocated to the West Side at 50th Street and Eighth Avenue.
 White kept an apartment in the tower of Madison Square Garden; there are conflicting accounts of whether the famous "red velvet swing" was in that apartment, or in a nearby building on 24th Street which White rented.
 In 2007, the building on 24th Street collapsed due to damage from a fire that occurred in 2003.

 Madison Square is dominated by the MetLife Tower, which until 2005 was the headquarters of the Metropolitan Life Insurance Company; and the New York Life Building located on the site of the original Madison Square Garden, the current headquarters of New York Life Insurance Company.
 Those buildings are designated New York City landmarks, as is the Appellate Division of the New York Supreme Court of New York State, between them.
 The blocks north and west of the park, part of the neighborhood of NoMad, were designated the Madison Square North Historic District in 2001, a delineation which covers sections of three blocks on the west side of Broadway as well.
-The historic district is the site of the Museum of Sex, located at Fifth Avenue at 27th Street.
-It is also the site of The James New York - NoMad and the Evelyn Hotel.
+The historic district is the site of the Museum of Sex, located at Fifth Avenue and 27th Street.
+It is also the site of The James New York – NoMad and the Evelyn Hotel.